cylc/cylc-admin/docs/proposal-new-output-syntax.md

 - Or they can result from a subtle workflow design error, where a task depends on several *alternate* branches at once:
   (e.g. when `a & b => c` should be `a | b = c`).
-- Or they can result from an upstream path being blocked when an expected output doesn't get completed - which will now also result in an incomplete task.
+- Or they can result from an upstream path being blocked when a required output doesn't get completed - which will now also result in an incomplete task.